Do you need to seal stone surfaces to protect them?

 A few years ago the stone sealers available were not very effective.
 This was because their main ingredient was silicon.
-The pore size in stone varies but in the main they are smaller than the particle size of silicon.
-Therefore on application most of the silicon was unable to be absorbed by the stone, and the sealer was effectively acting as a surface sealant (i.e. sat on the surface of the stone) As such this surface sealant was then exposed to sunlight, which gradually broke it down, making it increasingly ineffectual at preventing stone staining over time.
-As a result consumers found the results unsatisfactory and some stopped buying stone because of this.
+The pore size in stone varies but in general they are smaller than the particle size of silicon.
+This meant that on application, most of the silicon was unable to be absorbed by the stone, and the sealer was effectively acting as a surface sealant (i.e. sitting on the surface of the stone).

 Do you need to seal stone paving?

 Sealing exterior paving has been a hotly debated subject in the past.
 The effectiveness was one of the main issues, as laid out in the above chapter, but there are also issues in the UK regarding the drainage of water, due to our climate, that have caused many disagreements between stone suppliers and landscapers alike on this subject.

 A lot more is understood now about the nature of sealants and its reaction with stone, and here at Stoneworld we are able to reassure you if you have any doubts about whether to seal your patio or not.